 As you move and loose one repeater, the radio will switch to the next repeater in the roam list with adequate signal (usually better than -108db) while your main on the same talk group.
 Your radio will actually ping the repeater and log on (register).

-The difference between scan and roam is that Scan keeps scanning until a signal is received, while a roam list checks in with the repeater and remains locked on that channel until the signal is too weak.
+The difference between scan and roam is that Scan keeps scanning until a signal is received, while a roam radio checks in with the repeater in the roam list and remains locked on that channel until the signal is too weak.

 I have personally maintained the same QSO while traveling from southwest Connecticut up north through the state never really knowing which repeater I was on.
-Not totally true since the radio display will tell you based on your naming of the channels.
+This is not totally true since the radio display will tell you based on your naming convention of each channels.
 Point is, it is very much like a cellphone.
 It just works when the repeaters have some overlapping coverage!
 It also conveniently works as you travel from one coverage to another.
 Again, the difference is from scan is that the radio registers with a usable repeater on a TG as you specify.

-Since I don’t have access to prime repeater locations (mountain peaks or tall towers), I can place the repeaters at a more moderate elevation and reuse the frequency pairs in cells like a cellphone system.
-Takes more hardware, which may be easier than getting access to the prime locations.
+Since I don’t have access to prime repeater locations (mountain peaks or tall towers), I can place the repeaters at a more moderate elevation and re-use the frequency pairs in cells like a cellphone system.
+Takes more hardware which may still be easier than getting access to the prime locations.
 This also simplifies temporary event repeater kits which may connected together with cell data modems for ad-hoc use.